 While in Cambridge, stop by the Cambridge Food Co-op where you’ll find local, natural, and organic produce and products to pick up for your trip home.

-Get breakfast, lunch, dinner, or ice cream at Benson’s Dairy Bar in Eagle Bridge, which is a 10-minute drive south of Cambridge, or a 23-minute bike ride from Mount Tom State Forest.
+Get breakfast, lunch, dinner, or ice cream at Benson’s in Eagle Bridge, which is a 10-minute drive south of Cambridge, or a 23-minute bike ride from Mount Tom State Forest.

 Eagle Bridge Antique Center

-Also located south of Cambridge is the Eagle Bridge Antique Center in Hoosick Falls, just east of Eagle Bridge.
-This is a 23-minute bike ride from Mount Tom State Forest.
-Browse collectibles and high quality antiques from lamps to mugs to paintings.
+Also located south of Cambridge is the Eagle Bridge Antique Center is a 23-minute bike ride from Mount Tom State Forest.
+Browse collectibles and high-quality antiques from lamps to mugs to paintings.